-- 4. A private operating foundation is an organization that is described under section 4942(j)(3) or (5).
-It means any private foundation that spends at least 85% of the smaller of its adjusted net income (figured in Part I) or its minimum investment return (figured in Part IX) directly for the active conduct of the exempt purpose or functions for which it is organized and operated and that also meets the assets test, the endowment test, or the support test (discussed in Part XIII).
-Also, certain elderly care facilities created before 1970 are treated as private operating foundations. - 5.
-A nonoperating private foundation is a private foundation that isn't a private operating foundation.
-These often are referred to as "grant-making foundations." - 6.
+- 2. A nonexempt charitable trust treated as a private foundation is a trust that is not exempt from tax under section 501(a) and all of the unexpired interests of which are devoted to religious, charitable, or other purposes described in section 170(c)(2)(B), and for which a deduction was allowed under a section of the Code listed in section 4947(a)(1). - 3.
+A taxable private foundation is an organization that is no longer exempt under section 501(a) as an organization described in section 501(c)(3).
+Though it may operate as a taxable entity, it will continue to be treated as a private foundation until that status is terminated under section 507. - 4.
+A private operating foundation is an organization that is described under section 4942(j)(3) or (5).
+It means any private foundation that spends at least 85% of the smaller of its adjusted net income (figured in Part I) or its minimum investment return (figured in Part X) directly for the active conduct of the exempt purpose or functions for which the foundation is organized and operated and that also meets the assets test, the endowment test, or the support test (discussed in Part XIV). - 5.
+A nonoperating private foundation is a private foundation that is not a private operating foundation. - 6.
 A foundation manager is an officer, director, or trustee of a foundation, or an individual who has powers similar to those of officers, directors, or trustees.
 In the case of any act or failure to act, the term "foundation manager" may also include employees of the foundation who have the authority to act. - 7.
-A disqualified person is any of the following. - a.
-A substantial contributor (see the instructions for Part VI-A, line 10, later). - b.
-A foundation manager. - c.
-A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise that is itself a substantial contributor. - d.
-A family member of an individual described in (a), (b), or (c) above. - e.
-A corporation, partnership, trust, or estate in which persons described in (a), (b), (c), or (d) above own a total beneficial interest of more than 35%. - f.
+A disqualified person is: - a.
+A substantial contributor (see instructions for Part VII-A, line 10, on page 19); - b.
+A foundation manager; - c.
+A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise that is itself a substantial contributor; - d.
+A family member of an individual described in a, b, or c above; or - e.
+A corporation, partnership, trust, or estate in which persons described in a, b, c, or d above own a total beneficial interest of more than 35%. - f.
 For purposes of section 4941 (self-dealing), a disqualified person also includes certain government officials.
 (See section 4946(c) and the related regulations.) - g.
 For purposes of section 4943 (excess business holdings), a disqualified person also includes: - i.
-A private foundation effectively controlled (directly or indirectly) by the same persons who control the private foundation in question; or - ii.
-A private foundation to which substantially all contributions were made (directly or indirectly) by one or more of the persons described in (a), (b), and (c) above, or members of their families, within the meaning of section 4946(d).
+A private foundation that is effectively controlled (directly or indirectly)

+by the same persons who control the private foundation in question, or

-8. An organization is controlled by a foundation or by one or more disqualified persons with respect to the foundation if any of these persons may, by combining their votes or positions of authority, require the organization to make an expenditure or prevent the organization from making an expenditure, regardless of the method of control.
+- ii.
+A private foundation to which substantially all of the contributions were made (directly or indirectly) by one or more of the persons described in a, b, and c above, or members of their families, within the meaning of section 4946(d). - 8.
+An organization is controlled by a foundation or by one or more disqualified persons with respect to the foundation if any of these persons may, by combining their votes or positions of authority, require the organization to make an expenditure or prevent the organization from making an expenditure, regardless of the method of control.
 "Control" is determined regardless of how the foundation requires the contribution to be used.